refandhika/sedikitacakv3-api/README.md

 - GET: Get a global param
 - UPDATE: Update a global param  (Authorized)
 - DELETE: Delete a global param  (Authorized)

+`/contact`
+- POST: Send email from a form